Licensed professional counselor associate

-A Licensed Professional Counselor Associate (LPCA) is a provisionally licensed professional counselor who has completed a master’s level counseling program, passed necessary national examinations, and is currently working toward full licensure by completing a designated amount of supervised clinical counseling hours.
-Other common titles for this provisional license are Licensed Associate Counselor (LAC), Licensed Associate Professional Counselor (LAPC), Limited License Professional Counselor (LLPC), and Licensed Professional Counselor – Intern (LPC-I).
+A licensed professional counselor associate (LPCA) is a provisionally licensed professional counselor who has completed a master’s level counseling program, passed necessary national examinations, and is currently working toward full licensure by completing a designated amount of supervised clinical counseling hours.
+Other common titles for this provisional license are licensed associate counselor (LAC), licensed associate professional counselor (LAPC), limited license professional counselor (LLPC), and licensed professional counselor – intern (LPC-I).
 Titles vary by state.

 Tiered Licensure

 Several states in the US have implemented a tiered licensure system for professional counselors.
 These systems are either two or three tiers and provide both professional development and mentorship for new counselors, as well as added assurance for clients that they are receiving the best care possible.
-In two-tier systems, an LPCA is licensed to practice under the supervision of a fully licensed professional counselor (LPC) with a sufficient amount of post-graduate counseling experience.
-Once the LPCA has accrued the required number of hours (usually accomplished in about two years, depending on state regulations), they may apply to be an LPC and practice independently.
+In two-tier systems, an LPC Associate is licensed to practice under the supervision of a fully licensed professional counselor (LPC) with a sufficient amount of post-graduate counseling experience.
+Once the LPC Associate has accrued the required number of hours (usually accomplished in about two years, depending on state regulations), they may apply to be an LPC and practice independently.

 In a three-tier system, in addition to an LPCA and LPC, there is a separate level of licensure for supervisors (Licensed Professional Counselor Supervisor (LPCS), or equivalent title) that requires additional coursework, training, and years of experience.
 In this type of system, only an LPCS may supervise an LPCA.